Schniz/js-playgrounds/README.md

 - [ ] CodeSandbox integration (if VSCode isn't enough for that)
 - [ ] Reason file support using BuckleScript
 - [ ] Ruby?
 Python?

+## Development

+This repo uses Yarn Workspaces, so install `yarn`, and every library we use should hoist to the root of the repo :smile_cat: